tenzin-io/platform-setup/00-hypervisor-provisioner/ubuntu-custom-installer/README.md

 # README
 This workspace contains an Ansible playbook that helps build a custom Ubuntu installation ISO for autoinstall.
 The ISO can then be copied onto a USB and used for baremetal automated installation of Ubuntu Server.

+# Major issue
+- This custom ISO doesn't boot on UEFI-only systems.
+In particular, Asrock B650 motherboard.
+It works fine on a Asrock B550 motherboard.

 ## Usage
 - Install pip `requirements.txt`
 - Setup environment variables for defaults (if needed).